mmmuscus/Shadow-Functions-Engine/README.md

 For more information about theese arrays please refer to [the part concerned with the editors](#22-how-to-use-the-editors-and-other-further-details).

 ### 2.1.2.
 The game loop
+#### 2.1.2.1.
+Keeping the loop going, storing input and information from the last frame
 ###### This section was last checked in the 1.0.0. version of the engine
-After the initialization, the game loop is started:
+After the initialization, the game loop is started.
+The first thing it does is to wait for the set amount of time before doing anything:
 ```cpp
 Sleep(sleepTime);
 ```
-The first thing it does is to wait for the set amount of time before doing anything.
+Next it deals with incoming input.
+Setting back all the bools to false that store the input from the 5 different keys, then getting the button information from the keyboard for each and acting accordingly.
+The escape key is set up to be the one that exits out of the game, so if its pressed the gameloop terminates.
+If however the escape key is not pressed, we cancel out any input that would be contradictody, such as moving right and left at the same time:
 ```cpp
 isWPressed = false;
 isAPressed = false;